magantoine/senpy-package/README.md

 ### 2. App

-Download the Notify Me Senpy app from the store.
+Download the *Notify Me SenPy* app from the store.

 Once the app installed, open the app and wait until the configuration is done.
 You should receive a notification confirming that the configuration has been successfully completed.
 Otherwise, check your connection, try again or try re-installing the app.